 We seek to answer questions such as:

 Research assistants play a vital role in our studies, with opportunities available at various levels based on interest and experience.
-If you are interested in joining the lab or would like to learn more, please contact Dr. Rivers or complete this application.
+If you are interested in joining the lab or would like to learn more, please contact Dr. Rivers or complete this interest form.